What are they good for?

 hundred hours and less often by non-French people only

-once per three hundred hours.
+once out of 500 one-hour experiments.
 That is, speaking 10 French words in an

 hour is 5 times more characteristic of French, than of non-French.